Ser9ei/u-boot_mtk/README.md

    ipv4 to 192.168.1.2, subnet mask 255.255.255.0 and gateway 192.168.1.1.
 2. Go to 192.168.1.1 from any browser and upload or upgrade your firmware.
 You can also upgrade your factory and u-boot partition from 192.168.1.1/factory.html and 192.168.1.1/uboot.html respectively.
+   For Xiaomi routers http server maybe reached by the 192.168.31.1 ip, it depend on envoriment from the Config/BootEnv partition values.
 ![p1_firmware](https://user-images.githubusercontent.com/61657001/211550272-9ceafb1c-ac44-46fb-b075-481f90028733.jpg)
 ![p2_uboot](https://user-images.githubusercontent.com/61657001/211550325-30a38f46-d1da-4cb3-8ec2-b4fe76e6bb80.jpg)
 ![3_factory](https://user-images.githubusercontent.com/61657001/211550353-691cd6ec-b955-45d0-91ae-d2a6c4c97b74.jpg)